cheropnai/massive-compgraphics_dum/README.md

 This script will generate the required separated JSONL files and the large JSON file with all translations.

 #### Data Backup and Version Control
 Upload all generated files to a Google Drive Backup Folder for safekeeping.
-Done by runninng the ```upload.py``` file
+Done by running the ```upload.py``` file